 Stage one: 3 months

 Supervised phone work includes observation and supervised shifts on the phone and group supervision, reflecting on progress.
 It provides opportunities for learners to practice new skills and to gain constructive feedback.
-Successful completion of this phase leads to an invitation to phase three.
+Successful completion of this stage leads to an invitation to stage three.

 Probationary period consists of shifts of four hours per fortnight on the phones, supervision, and mandatory professional development.
-Full accreditation is achieved on successful completion of this phase.
+Full accreditation is achieved on successful completion of this stage.

 This training comprises of nationally recognised Units of Competency and is designed to train Lifeline Crisis Supporters.
 To be a Lifeline Accredited Crisis Supporter, the minimum requirement is a Statement of Attainment in the three Telephone Counselling Units of Competency listed below: